 California is one state that has decided to stop employers from using noncompete agreements.
 This is because California saw what an open marketplace can do for innovation and the speed of business development.
 Silicon Valley saw one of the fastest growing industries in history, and many scholars have attributed this speed to the absence of noncompete agreements.
 Employers in California must use other techniques, such as nondisclosure agreements, to attempt to prevent the dissemination of their business information.

 Creating an Enforceable Noncompete Agreement

-The best advice to get when drafting a noncompete agreement is to use common sense when writing the terms.
+Use common sense when writing the terms of a noncompete agreement.
 The law places a high value on a person's right to choose how he earns a living and will be very skeptical of any document that prohibits an employee from choosing alternative employment.

 One of the basics of contract law is that there must be some benefit to both sides of a contract in order for the contract to be valid.
 In the case of a noncompete agreement, normally the benefit for the employee is a job offer.
 In this situation, the employee gets a job offer in exchange for signing the noncompete agreement.
 However, the situation gets more difficult when you want a pre-existing employee to sign a noncompete agreement.
 There, the employee must receive something in addition to his job in order to be held to the noncompete agreement.
 Generally, employers normally offer a pay raise or a promotion in exchange for signing the agreement.

 For a noncompete agreement to be valid and enforceable, it must be reasonable.
 This means that the agreement cannot extend its bounds too far in terms of the:

 Courts generally will focus on how long the agreement is set to run for after employment ends.
 Although there is no set rule, courts generally like to see agreements that run for six months to two years after employment ends.
 Any longer than this, courts may rule that the noncompete agreement is unreasonable and invalid.